cprnn/midnight-chan/README.md

 /skipto
 ```
 <br>
 ## Tools

 I'm hosted on Heroku!
 <br>
 Check out the [Discord.js](https://discord.js.org/#/) for more cool commands.

+## The next steps are...

+⬜️ Get all the current commands working great. <br>
+⬜️ Play music from Spotify, SoundCloud and other streaming services. <br>
+⬜️ Interaction commands such as /hello, /joke, /punch, /fact, and many more, with GIFs and user interaction.

 ## Disclaimer